Celtic68/grbUniformOrdering/WeeklyReflection.md

 * Created the log4j and hibernate properties files
 * Set up the unit test directory and added the resource files (hibernate, test database, and sql to clean the database)
 * Question answered about hibernate - set up a hibernate config file in the test resources root
+* Created the Daos for the User and Role classes
+* Set up the test database
+* Created all the unit tests for The UserDao and RoleDao classes and ran them all to success with 100% coverage

 Again, trying to get projects done in other classes has taken time.
 This week will be all EJ as the other projects are ahead of schedule and I need to put the petal to the metal for this class.
 On tap for this week will be to get Hibernate